 The College customarily budgets enough aid resources to meet the full calculated need of all enrolling students without using financial need as a criterion in the admission process.
 Because spending history is Bowdoin's only guide, there is no guarantee that budgeted funds will ultimately be sufficient to make all admission decisions without regard to financial need.
 However, for the past decade, financial need has not been a criterion in the selection of candidates for admission, with the exception of students offered admission from the waiting list, transfer candidates, and non-U.S. citizens.

 Bowdoin's Financial Aid Resources

-Approximately 65 percent of Bowdoin's grant budget comes from endowed funds given by alumni and friends of the College.
-In 2011–2012, from funds it administers, Bowdoin distributed approximately $30.6 million in need-based grants, loans, and earnings.
-Grants from all sources totaled about $28.2 million in 2011–2012 to approximately 43 percent of the student body.
-In the Class of 2016, roughly 47 percent of the entering class received need-based grants.
-The average award of grant and job was $38,740.
+Approximately 58 percent of Bowdoin's grant budget comes from endowed funds given by alumni and friends of the College.
+In 2012–2013, from funds it administers, Bowdoin distributed approximately $34 million in need-based grants, loans, and earnings.
+Grants from all sources exceeded $32.5 million in 2012-2013, with approximately 44 percent of the student body receiving need-based assistance.
+In the Class of 2017, roughly 46 percent of the entering class received need-based grants.
+The award of grant and job averaged $39,900.

 Information on the availability of financial aid is available through the College's Student Aid Office.
-Questions regarding endowed funds and the establishment of such funds should be directed to the Office of Development.
+The Office of Development can answer any questions regarding endowed funds and the establishment of such funds.

 Eligibility for Aid